Spider-999/unihack-2024-completed/README.md

 The main idea is that a user can change the theme of a basic lesson to a lesson with a game theme to make learning fun and immersive for kids.
 The website also has leaderboards, daily streak, quests and exercises which a user can complete.

+# The project is on the Web branch